 “There is an abundance of natural beauty along the Trail hugging the Atlantic coast,” says Deacon.

 Cape Spear is among the prime spots to see icebergs and watch migrating whales swimming off the coast.
 Freshwater Bay, a stony beach with a stunning sea view, is another inviting spot for a rest or a “beach boil up” – a picnic-style meal prepared with fresh seasonal seafood.

-In addition to the stunning surroundings, trail enthusiasts can explore sights of historical and cultural significance.
-Signal Hill, an official National Historic site is where Guglielmo Marconi received the world’s first transatlantic wireless signal.
-The Cape Spear Lighthouse is the oldest surviving lighthouse of its kind in Newfoundland and Labrador.
+In addition to breathtaking surroundings, outdoor enthusiasts can explore sights of historical and cultural significance.
+Signal Hill, an official National Historic site just minutes from downtown St. John’s, is where Guglielmo Marconi received the world’s first transatlantic wireless signal.
+Nearby, the Cape Spear Lighthouse is the oldest surviving lighthouse of its kind in Newfoundland and Labrador.
 The history of Petty Harbour, a picturesque fishing village located on the eastern shore of the Avalon Peninsula, traces back to before 1598, making it one of the oldest European settlements in North America.

-The renowned restaurant across the street, Mallard Cottage, is not only a favourite for drinks and live music, it is also an Irish-Newfoundland vernacular style cottage from the 1900s and one of the oldest wooden buildings in North America.
+The renowned restaurant across the street, Mallard Cottage, is not only a favourite for drinks and live music, it is also an Irish-Newfoundland vernacular style cottage from the 1900s and one of North America’s oldest wooden buildings.
 “It’s a perfect spot to sit by the fire and listen to locals telling stories of their childhood.”